sabhanson/HW3-JS-passwordgenerator/README.md

 User needs to first load the page.
 Then, user needs to click "Generate Password" to bring up the window.
 User must answer first prompt with a valid number between 8 and 128.
 User then must answer questions about whether or not they want to include: lowercase letters, uppercase letters, symbols, and/or numbers.
 After all prompts are properly answered, a unique password will populate in the box where it previously said "Your Secure Password".

-GIF attached showing proper inputs for prompts and improper inputs for prompts.
 ![GIF of random password generator in use](passwordGenerator.gif)
+Above: GIF first showing proper inputs for prompts then showing improper inputs for prompts.

 ## Badges